 Companies Act 2006 Explained

 Companies Act 2006 remains the origin of UK law.
-It, therefore, assists as the principal source of company law.
-The act remains the longest in the history of Parliament.
-Built around some 1,300 sections.
-However, now amended by the 2009 Corporation Tax Act.
+As a result, it is the main source of corporate law for private companies.
+The law is still the longest in Parliament’s history.
+Built about 1,300 sections.
+But now amended by the Corporation Tax Act 2009.

-Corporate governance requires a company’s articles of association which is a document along with the memorandum of association form the company’s constitution.
-It also determines the duty of directors,
+Corporate governance requires a company’s articles of association, which are a document along with the memorandum of association from the company’s constitution, and also determines the duty of directors,

 Why then was the Companies Act 2006 introduced?